ZWIYS/Data-of-colors-project/README.md

-# PYPROJECTS
+# Data of colors project
-my python projects
+its my first small project :)